liferay/liferay-docs/develop/tutorials/articles/03-portlets/01-mvc-portlet.markdown

 +$$$

-**Note:** To find a list of all the Liferay-specific attributes you can specify as properties in your portlet Components, check out the [liferay-portlet-app_7_0_0.dtd](https://docs.liferay.com/portal/7.0/definitions/liferay-portlet-app_7_0_0.dtd.html).
+**Note:** To find a list of all the Liferay-specific attributes you can specify as properties in your portlet components, check out the [liferay-portlet-app_7_0_0.dtd](https://docs.liferay.com/portal/7.0/definitions/liferay-portlet-app_7_0_0.dtd.html).

 Consider the `<css-class-wrapper>` element from the above link as an example.
-To specify that property in your Component, use this syntax in your property list:
+To specify that property in your component, use this syntax in your property list:

     "com.liferay.portlet.css-class-wrapper=portlet-hello-world",